-Our mobile applications include "Pocket Leju," "Pocket Agent," "Fang Niu Jia" and "Pocket Renovation," each of which has version for the iOS and Android operating systems.
+Our mobile applications include "Pocket Leju," "Leju Er Shou Fang," "Fang Niu Jia" and "Pocket Renovation," each of which has version for the iOS and Android operating systems.

 - Pocket Leju is China's first mobile real estate e-commerce platform.
 Pocket Leju provides personalized services to potential buyers of new and existing homes, and potential residential renters.
 These services include home visits, selection, access to purchase discounts, special offer recommendations, local housing price interpretations, purchase guides, property assessment, tax calculation, housing loan calculation and others.
-Pocket Leju also assists buyers with home purchasing procedures. - · Pocket Agent is designed to serve as a mobile assistant to brokers.
-Pocket Agent provides services to brokers, such as visits to residential blocks, visits to homes, residential block and housing price interpretation, housing loan calculation, tax calculation, house listing, house management and client management. - · Fang Niu Jia provides services to brokers, including free calls to targeted clients, promotion of brokers with "gold" status, clients' mortgage loan services, group chat and purchasing tools. - Pocket Renovation provides a variety of styles for high-quality home decoration to users.
+Pocket Leju also assists buyers with home purchasing procedures. - Leju Er Shou Fang provides services to potential home buyers of existing homes and potential residential renters with housing information provided by brokers, as well as housing loan calculation and chat tools. - Fang Niu Jia provides services to brokers, including free calls to targeted clients, promotion of brokers with "gold" status, clients' mortgage loan services, group chat and purchasing tools. - Pocket Renovation provides a variety of styles for high-quality home decoration to users.
 Users of Pocket Renovation can directly contact designers and contractors via telephone and other modes for renovation consultations.
 Pocket Renovation also provides favorable promotions, discounts on home decoration goods, knowledge for various stages of renovations, decoration diaries posted by users and other services to users and provides a renovation budget analysis system and billing management system to help the users manage the financial aspects of the renovation.

 On March 10, 2014, we entered into a strategic cooperation agreement with Tencent, a provider of comprehensive internet services serving the largest online community in China.
 Pursuant to the strategic cooperation agreement, we and Tencent have agreed to jointly develop software and tools for use on Tencent's social communication platform, Weixin, to facilitate our opening of Weixin public accounts associated with real estate projects, which we believe will provide real estate information to Weixin users, enable us to better connect with our users through such accounts and expand payment solutions provided to users.
 We have agreed to adopt Weixin payment solutions as the default payment method for real estate O2O e-commerce transactions conducted by our users on Weixin.
 We and Tencent have also agreed to explore and pursue additional opportunities for potential cooperation, including but not limited to cooperation involving Tencent's social communications platform, including Weixin, "QQ" and "mobile QQ;" the social media service, "Tencent Weibo;" the social networking service, "Qzone;" and/or certain other Tencent wholly-owned internet properties in China.
-We had opened 71,080 project-related official accounts on Weixin by December 31, 2014.
+We had opened 73,834 project-related official accounts on Weixin by December 31, 2015.